Promote local business and commerce the right way

 - Pet sales.
 For animal welfare reasons, we do not allow the sale of animals.

-- Services should not be offered in Classifieds.
+- Services should not be offered in For Sale and Free.
 Please see our guidelines on offering your services.

 Fundraising posts should be limited to causes that are explicitly relevant to your neighborhood.
 Do not use Nextdoor to promote fundraisers for non-local causes or for people outside of the neighborhood.
 Of course, our Guidelines on over-posting apply.